 - You may use an old milk jug or coffee can to keep used syringes.
 They are meant for one use, no more.
 I love the Safe Clip – it removes the (sharp!) needle and allows you to throw the syringe in the trash!

 If multiple people will be giving the shots, I suggest having a pow wow on measuring the insulin.
 3 units to my eyes might look like 3.5 to yours.
 So, get everyone on the same page.

 Pick a time (two times actually, 12 hours apart) and stick with it.
 Most people do 7 am/7pm or something similar.
 I have a client who works late and gives the insulin at midnight and noon!
 Do what works with your schedule.
 I often feed the animal first, make sure they eat, then give the insulin.
 Some veterinarians recommend giving the shot 30 minutes before a meal.
 That makes the most sense biologically, but then what if the pet doesn’t eat?
 You have insulin in them that you can’t get out!
 And now we worry about their blood sugar dropping too low.
 If we make sure they eat before giving the shot, that’s a non-issue.

 Here’s how to handle other common questions:

-- If you have to give a shot earlier or later than that window, better to skip that dose.
-I’d rather have your pet have high blood sugar (not a huge deal) than risk him getting too low (very bad!) by getting shots too close together.
+- If you have to give a shot earlier or later than that +/- 1 hour window, it’s better to skip that dose altogether.
+I’d rather have your pet have high blood sugar (not a huge deal) by missing an insulin shot than risk him getting too low (very bad!) by getting insulin shots too close together.

 - If you give a shot, and your pet moves, making you not so sure it actually went in, don’t panic.
 Also, do not give another shot.
 Again, better to have a missed shot than get a double dose!